|

 - Digital Creations

-- Algorithmic/Fractals
+- Algorithmic/Fractals/AI

 Art produced exclusively by mathematical manipulations.
 This is the art generated purely by the computer.
 The art here lies in the invention of the mathematical formulas themselves and the way the programs are written to take advantage of the display capabilities of the hardware.
 The art also lies in the creative intentions and subsequent selections of the artist/mathematician.
-This is art created exclusively from Fractals.

 - Computer Generated Mixed Media Art